 Have a system in place to inform users about policy updates and data breaches.
 You can use an email blast to update users about policy changes.
 Another helpful way is to use a GDPR compliance plugin to create notifications for you.

-Although the GDPR act may seem intimidating, it is actually beneficial to everybody.
+Although the GDPR act may seem intimidating, it is beneficial to everybody.
 It aims to prevent future data breaches and protects people and businesses.

-It also creates more trust in those businesses that do comply with the GDPR act.
-You can take several steps right away to inform users about how you collect and use data.
+It also creates more trust in those businesses that comply with the GDPR act.
+You can take several steps immediately to inform users about how you collect and use data.
 You’ll be able to implement the GDPR requirements by following the suggestions here and engaging with your users.